History of Tony Hawk in Timeline

 Tony Hawk

-Tony Hawk, nicknamed Birdman, is a celebrated American professional skateboarder and entrepreneur.
-He is recognized as a pioneer in vertical skateboarding and famously landed the first documented '900' trick.
-Hawk founded the skateboard company Birdhouse and licensed the popular 'Tony Hawk's' skateboarding video game series with Activision in 1999.
-Although he retired from professional competition in 2003, Hawk remains a highly influential figure and is considered one of the greatest skateboarders ever.
+Tony Hawk, nicknamed Birdman, is an American professional skateboarder and entrepreneur.
+As a pioneer in vertical skateboarding, he landed the first documented "900" in 1999.
+That same year, he licensed the Tony Hawk's skateboarding video game series.
+He retired from professional competition in 2003 and is considered one of skateboarding's all-time greats and most influential figures.
+He also owns the skateboard company Birdhouse.

-1993: Promotional video for TurboDuo game Lords of Thunder
+1993: Promotion of Lords of Thunder game

 2002: Creation of the Tony Hawk Foundation

-2007: Athletes for Hope charity founded
+2007: Founding of Athletes for Hope

-In 2007, Tony Hawk and other athletes founded the charity Athletes for Hope, an organization that aims to inspire all people to volunteer and support their communities through the actions of professional athletes.
+In 2007, Tony Hawk and other athletes founded the charity Athletes for Hope, an organization that aims to inspire people to volunteer and support their communities through the actions of professional athletes.

 2012: Investment in Bitcoin